peterparker57/screenshot-mcp/README.md

 - The title match is case-insensitive and supports partial matches
 - Try using a more specific window title

+### Window capture is clipped
+The latest version includes automatic padding and DPI awareness.
+If you still experience clipping:
+- Ensure you're using the latest version
+- Try maximizing the window before capture
+- Check if the window has unusual rendering (some apps use custom chrome)

 ### Path conversion issues
 The server automatically converts WSL paths like `/mnt/c/...` to Windows paths like `C:\...`.
 Ensure your workspace is under a mounted Windows drive.

+## Recent Updates

+### v1.0.1
+- Fixed window capture clipping issues
+- Added DPI awareness for high-DPI displays
+- Added padding to capture window shadows
+- Improved window rendering wait time
+- Added bounds checking for edge cases

 ## Contributing